APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

    </code></pre>

  <h3>Constructors of Lists</h3>
-  All lists are construted from:
+  All lists are constructed from:
   - The empty list nil
   - The construction operator(cons) ::
   - x::xs gives a list with the first element x followed by the elements of xs, which is a list itself